Drug Detoxification Process Explained

 Gaining popularity nationwide, outpatient detox is an alternative for those whose addiction is less severe.

 Opioid detox can occur in outpatient and inpatient treatment through medication options that allow the safety and comfort of the patient.
-During this type of detoxification process, medications will reduce opioid dependence and alleviate any adverse withdrawal symptoms.
+During this detoxification process, medications will reduce opioid dependence and alleviate any adverse withdrawal symptoms.

 Generally, medical professionals use methadone and buprenorphine.
 These are renowned as effective partial or full opioid agonists that can stabilize a patient’s condition instead of further damaging their mental or physical state.